SIMLabHAW/SIMLab-Emergency-Simulator/README.md

 ### Potential Changes and Features for Future Versions

-Many of the already implemented features are listed on a [GoogleSpreadsheet](https://docs.google.com/spreadsheets/d/1kEWTkjUGEv1Msgwj1EuNwlg2URnYAXst4ZItrPl_gXs/edit?usp=sharing).
+Many of the already implemented features are listed on a [**GoogleSpreadsheet**](https://docs.google.com/spreadsheets/d/1kEWTkjUGEv1Msgwj1EuNwlg2URnYAXst4ZItrPl_gXs/edit?usp=sharing).
-These contain code improvement requests as well as general ideas to further improve the Usability, Application and Codebase.
+That list additionally contains code improvement requests and general ideas to further improve the Usability, Application and Codebase.
+To see what is still planned, head to the link above.

 ---